StephanBerende/INFOMPPM_local/Week 04/feedback-mechanisms/readme.md

-# nt: Enhancing User Feedback Mechanisms in a Streamlit App
+# Assignment: Enhancing User Feedback Mechanisms in a Streamlit App

 ### Overview
 In this assignment, you will enhance an existing Streamlit application that presents episodes from a series.
 The application already allows users to select episodes and seasons, and logs these activities as explicit feedback.
 Your task is to expand the feedback mechanisms by adding both explicit and implicit feedback options.
 This will involve utilizing various input widgets available in Streamlit to capture user reactions, preferences, and interactions in more depth.